mapproxy/mapproxy/doc/configuration.rst

   .. versionadded:: 1.12.0

 ``proj_data_dir``

-  MapProxy uses Proj4 for all coordinate transformations.
-If you need custom projections or need to tweak existing definitions (e.g. add towgs parameter set) you can point MapProxy to your own set of proj4 init files.
-The path should contain an ``epsg`` file with the EPSG definitions.
+  MapProxy uses PROJ for all coordinate transformations.
+If you need custom projections or need to tweak existing definitions.
+You can point MapProxy to your own set of PROJ data files.

+  This path should contain an ``epsg`` file with the EPSG definitions for installations with PROJ version 4.
+  PROJ>=5 uses a different configuration format.
+Please refer to the PROJ documentation.

   The configured path can be absolute or relative to the mapproxy.yaml.